 Documents Needed For a Pre-Medical Exam

-Bring the following papers for as you see the panel physician:
+As a part of the student GIC student program, you should bring the following papers for as you see the panel physician:

 - 5 passport-sized images